JakeSteam/blog-programming/_posts/2018-11-27-adding-a-splash-screen-to-an-android-app.md

 </layer-list>
 ```

-Unfortunately, this can’t be a normal XML layout, and must instead be an XML drawable.
+Unfortunately, this can't be a normal XML layout, and must instead be an XML drawable.
 Layer lists are used for the most common splash screens; coloured background with an icon in the middle.
 This may take some experimentation, as scaling the image correctly can be tricky.

 Next, add a new style `SplashScreen` to your `styles.xml`, this is the style for the splash screen and uses your newly created background: